Skip to main content

 If one half of that double breaker trips, you lose 120 volts.
 The dryer still tumbles, the lights still work, but there is no power for the element.
 Half-tripped breakers don’t always look tripped, so this one fools a lot of people.

-What You Can Safely Do Yourself
+What You Can Check Right Now

-Two things, both with the dryer unplugged:
+Two safe checks, with the dryer unplugged:

 Call (925) 999-4095 or email [email protected] to get your dryer heating again.
 You can also book through our contact page.